 Scuba diving with the COSMIQ+ is easy.
 The immediate benefit is the easy-to-see screen that flashes all stats as you dive.
 Once you start your dive, you won’t be able to change modes or make adjustments.
 This is helpful as we didn’t have to worry about modes changing mid-dive.

 You can set the computer to progressive, normal, or conservative.
 Even in its progressive mode, the COSMIQ+ is quite conservative compared to many other computers.
 Since the computer is geared more towards recreational divers rather than tec divers, we think this is okay.
 It features all dive computer essentials like the depth gauge, ascent rate, fly/no fly limit, deco limit, time, ceiling limit, oxygen level, and temperature.

 Freediving with the COSMIQ+

 While its scuba capabilities are what make the COSMIQ+ shine, it also serves as a great freediving computer for recreational divers.
-The big, bold numbers and custom alarms make it easy to quickly gauge your time and depth so that you can focus on your breath hold.
+The big, bold numbers and six custom alarms make it easy to quickly gauge your time and depth so that you can focus on your breath hold.
 The alarm can be set to beep at custom depths, times, and during your surface interval.
 It also has a depth limit of 100m.
-The only downside is its limited storage.
-While 25 dives will take a scuba diver quite a long time to reach before uploading, for a freediver, this could be maxed out in just a few sessions.
-Still, the COSMIQ+ is highly underrated as a potential freediving computer.
+While in previous reviews we mentioned a downside of COSMIQ+ having just a 25 dive log storage capacity, the latest generation now stores up to 200 dive logs!
+A major upgrade and exciting change.
+The COSMIQ+ is highly underrated as a potential freediving computer.